codesharedot/nexo-price-gnome-ticket/README.md

-# 0x price gnome ticket
+# v-systems price gnome ticket

-Gnome 3 desktop ticker for 0x price with Python and argos.
-Rename to 0x.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for v-systems price with Python and argos.
+Rename to v-systems.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org